Close Modal

 © Luis Mora

-Atwood has won numerous awards including the Arthur C. Clarke Award for Imagination in Service to Society, the Franz Kafka Prize, the Peace Prize of the German Book Trade, the PEN USA Lifetime Achievement Award and the Dayton Literary Peace Prize.
-In 2019 she was made a member of the Order of the Companions of Honour for services to literature.
-She has also worked as a cartoonist, illustrator, librettist, playwright and puppeteer.
+MARGARET ATWOOD is the author of more than fifty books of fiction, poetry, and critical essays.
+She has won the Booker Prize, the Arthur C. Clarke Award for Imagination in Service to Society, the Franz Kafka Prize, the Peace Prize of the German Book Trade, the PEN USA Lifetime Achievement Award, and the Dayton Literary Peace Prize.
 She lives in Toronto, Canada.
 View titles by Margaret Atwood

 Rights